Zagreus (Hades): Concept and creation

 Zagreus is based on the god of the same name in Greek mythology.
 Before Zagreus was the protagonist of Hades, the team planned to have the character Theseus be the protagonist.
 This changed when creative director Greg Kasavin convinced them that Zagreus would be more interesting.
 Kasavin stated that little was known about the mythological figure, and what was known sometimes contradicted each other.
-He considered Zagreus in Hades to be a power fantasy, stating: "He’s a God, he’s faster, he’s stronger, he’s better looking than most of us, he knows how to say all the right things at all the right times."
+He considered Zagreus in Hades to be a power fantasy, stating: "He's a God, he's faster, he's stronger, he's better looking than most of us, he knows how to say all the right things at all the right times."
 Another factor that influenced the use of Zagreus was the fact that Hades was a roguelike, and the concept of Zagreus attempting to escape the Underworld and his father Hades, trying and failing multiple times, worked well for the genre.
 When asked why Zagreus and other characters in the game were so attractive, Kasavin attributed this to Jen Zee, the game's character artist.
 He stated that the portrayal of Zagreus and the rest "owe greatly to classical tradition," which Zee cared about.
 He added that they justified the gods being hot by virtue of them being gods.

-He was designed to be bisexual from the start, with Kasavin stating that the values of Ancient Greece were different than those in the United States and the United Kingdom, viewing it as an opportunity to make a world with values unlike those of today.
+He was designed to be bisexual, with Kasavin stating that the values of Ancient Greece were different than those in the United States and the United Kingdom, viewing it as an opportunity to make a world with values unlike those of today.
 He argued that, being a fantasy setting, it would be boring to follow set rules and values, stating that the idea of a world free of today's prejudices would be refreshing.
 When designing the game's cast, Kasavin stated that they made sure each character relationship with Zagreus both showed a different aspect of the game's world, but also Zagreus' personality.
-He also touched upon the possible polyamorous relationship between Zagreus, Megaera, and Thanatos, noting that it was something that developed over time instead of being present from the beginning.
+He also touched upon the possible polyamorous relationship between Zagreus, Megaera, and Thanatos, noting that their relationship developed over time instead of being present from the beginning.
 He discussed that polyamory would make sense for gods, as they did not face the same challenges as mortals, though he noted that polyamory fit the Ancient Greece setting as well.

 Zagreus is voiced by Darren Korb.
 He was originally only recording placeholder dialogue for Zagreus, but the team found that they enjoyed his take on the character.
 Korb's performance was described by Waypoint writer Elizabeth Ballou as a "crisp, understated British accent, but hints of both sarcasm and warmth keep the protagonist relatable."
 When crafting his voice, Korb used multiple inspirations, such as actor Asa Butterfield, but he took primarily from the character Loki from the Marvel Cinematic Universe.
 When Korb found out that his performance as Zagreus was considered attractive, he was surprised, saying he didn't intend that.